Harrisburg International Airport

 The airport code MDT refers to Middletown, the town in which the airport is located.
 Planes landing at MDT from the south are often routed near Three Mile Island Nuclear Generating Station a few miles from the airport.
 The airport, frequently referred to as HIA, is the primary commercial airport in South Central Pennsylvania and is the third-busiest airport in Pennsylvania for passenger enplanements and cargo shipments behind Philadelphia International Airport and Pittsburgh International Airport.
+In terms of total yearly aircraft operations within Pennsylvania, MDT is the fifth-busiest, behind Lancaster and Lehigh Valley International, according to FAA data from 2024 and 2025.

 History

+19th century

-Harrisburg International Airport has been serving south-central Pennsylvania for over 100 years.
-Beginning in 1898, the Signal Corps of the U.S. Army was stationed here.
+Harrisburg International Airport has been serving south-central Pennsylvania since the late 19th century.
+Beginning in 1898, the Signal Corps of the U.S. Army was stationed there.
 This was followed by the first military airplanes landing in 1918 at what had become Olmsted Field of the fledgling U.S. Army Air Service.

+20th century

-The Middletown Air Depot (later Middletown Air Materiel Area) at Olmsted provided logistical and maintenance support of military aircraft until it closed in 1969.
-In 1968, airline flights moved from Capital City Airport to the former Air Force base, renamed as Olmstead State Airport.
+The Middletown Air Depot, later renamed Middletown Air Materiel Area at Olmsted, provided logistical and maintenance support of military aircraft until it closed in 1969.
+In 1968, airline flights moved from Capital City Airport to the former U.S. Air Force base, renamed as Olmsted State Airport.
 The airport was renamed Harrisburg International Airport in 1973.
 Architect William Pereira designed the new terminals, completed in 1973.

+From April 1969 through the completion of its May 1971 acquisition by Universal Airlines, American Flyers Airline, a supplemental air carrier, was based at Olmsted State Airport.
+American Flyers flew charter flights, including to Europe.

+Prior to deregulation, Harrisburg was served by Allegheny Airlines with flights to several Northeast destinations, Trans World Airlines with flights to Chicago, and Altair Airlines with commuter flights within Pennsylvania.

 In 1998, the Commonwealth transferred ownership to the Susquehanna Area Regional Airport Authority (SARAA).
 The Authority board consists of community volunteers appointed to staggered, five-year terms by the elected officials from Cumberland, Dauphin, and York counties, the cities of Harrisburg and York, and Fairview and Lower Swatara townships.

-About 1,400 people work in the system of Harrisburg International Airport.
+21st century

 A new 360,000 square-foot terminal was completed in 2004.
 It cost $120 million and was designed by the Sheward Partnership.

+As of 2008, about 1,400 people work in the system of Harrisburg International Airport.